SofijaErkin/basic-tool-mac/linux/manually_install_vim_on_mac_support_python3.md

 and add the below to TOP line(just use `i` to enter editing status,

-then use "`:wq`" to quit editting status and save file):
+then use "`:wq`" to quit editing status and save file):

     export VIM_HOME=/usr/local/Cellar/vim/8.2.2100/